Calindra/eitri-docs/en/docs/eitri-cli.md

 ### workspace

-Usage: `eitri workspace [options] [command]`
+:fontawesome-solid-terminal:{ .lg .middle }  `eitri workspace [options]`

 Manages and allows the use of multiple workspaces.
-To learn everything that can be done with the workspace command, use `eitri workspace --help`.

 #### Available Options

 - `list` Lists the user's workspaces.

 - `use [options]` Selects a workspace to be used.

     - `--local` Selects a workspace for an Eitri-App directory.
     - `--name` Selects a previously created workspace by name.

 - `create` Creates a new workspace.

 - `current` Displays the current workspace, following the priority Local > Global.

 - `clean` Cleans the developer's remote workspace.
 Useful when there is a malfunction in the cloud compilation of the Eitri-App.
 It follows the priority Local > Global.

 ---

 ### clean

-Usage: `eitri clean [options]`
+:fontawesome-solid-terminal:{ .lg .middle }  `eitri clean [options]`

 Cleans your remote workspace.

 When you run `eitri start`, your workspace is built with the code on your machine and is automatically updated as you develop and save your files.

 If there is an issue with your workspace, the `eitri clean` command can help reestablish it.

+#### Available Options

 - `-v, --verbose` Displays detailed messages during command execution.